 Conditioned Stimulus (CS): Products and services

-Conditioned Response (CR): You start liking/purchasing company’s product
+Conditioned Response (CR): You start liking/purchasing the company’s product

 Whether it is a famous actor promoting soft drinks or an influencer showcasing products on social media, celebrity endorsement is quite hard to ignore.
 These days, celebrity advertising often involves generating buzz or engagement with their social networks.

 Companies take advantage of our positive associations with celebrities in order to increase the sales of their products and services.
-Robert Downey Jr., for instance, has been the brand ambassador of OnePlus since 2019.
+Robert Downey Jr., for instance, was the brand ambassador of OnePlus from 2019 to 2022.
 Previously, he was promoting HTC phones.

 UCS: A child getting an injection